User space and kernel space

 A modern computer operating system usually uses virtual memory to provide separate address spaces or regions of a single address space, called user space and kernel space.
 (Note: Older operating systems, such as DOS and Windows 3.1x, do not use this architecture.)
 This separation primarily provides memory protection and hardware protection from malicious or errant software behaviour.

 Kernel space is strictly reserved for running a privileged operating system kernel, kernel extensions, and most device drivers.
 In contrast, user space is the memory area where application software, daemons, and some drivers execute, typically with one address space per process.

+Exploits targeting the user space are colloquially referred to as "userland exploits".

 Overview

 The term user space (or userland) refers to all code that runs outside the operating system's kernel.
 User space usually refers to the various programs and libraries that the operating system uses to interact with the kernel: software that performs input/output, manipulates file system objects, application software, etc.

 Each user space process usually runs in its own virtual memory space, and, unless explicitly allowed, cannot access the memory of other processes.
 This is the basis for memory protection in today's mainstream operating systems, and a building block for privilege separation.
 A separate user mode can also be used to build efficient virtual machines – see Popek and Goldberg's virtualization requirements.
 With enough privileges, processes can request the kernel to map part of another process's memory space to their own, as is the case for debuggers.
 Programs can also request shared memory regions with other processes, although other techniques are also available to allow inter-process communication.